mda-diaz/jobcopilot/README.md

 # jobcopilot

-A daily job search copilot for the Spanish market.
+A daily job search copilot.
 Run it in the morning, get a ranked list of HR jobs with a tailored CV for each top role — so you know exactly what to apply to today.

 ---